CompCogNeuro/sims/ch3/cats_dogs/README.md

 * Activate the `large` size input (last unit in `Size` column) in addition to `cat`, and test that.

-You should see that the harmony value is lower than that for just `cat` alone.
+You should see that the final harmony value is lower than that for just `cat` alone (even though it starts out higher initially).
 This lower harmony reflects the fact that you provided discordant, inconsistent constraints, which the network was not able to satisfy as well (indeed if you look network, it ended up struggling for a long time and then flipping over to representing a *dog*, Rex).

 * Turn off the `large` size input and turn on the `medium` one (middle unit in Size column) in addition to `cat`, and test again.